 You will find here the answers to all your questions (or almost... if you don't find the answer you are looking for, don't hesitate to call us at 450-653-4050, we will be happy to help you!), along with explanatory videos for dental problems and the most common treatments.

-At the end of this page, we have provided links for our post-operative advice sheets in case you misplaced the one you were given at your appointment.
+At the beginning of this page, you will find links to forms and questionnaires as well as links to obtain our post-operative advice sheets, if you have ever lost the ones you were given at your appointment.

 Fear of the dentist is a fairly common phobia.
 Anticipating the visit to your dentist and the pain you may experience can be very stressful.
 Sometimes this can lead you to delay or even give up going to the dentist, and wait... until it is too late.